40 Banned Phrases That Mark Your Copy as AI-Generated (with Replacements)

 Action verbs that mean nothing

-1. Effortlessly — Appears in 60% of AI hero subheads. *Replacement:* describe what is hard about the alternative.
+1. Effortlessly — In 60% of AI hero subheads. *Replacement:* describe what is hard about the alternative.
 "No more reading 200-line PR diffs" beats "effortlessly review code."

-2. Seamlessly — The most overused adverb in AI-generated copy. *Replacement:* describe the integration point.
+2. Seamlessly — The most overused adverb in generated copy. *Replacement:* name the integration point.
 "Plugs into your CI as a single GitHub Action" beats "seamlessly integrates with your CI."

 3. Streamline — Empty productivity verb. *Replacement:* show the time saved.
-"Cut your code-review time from 40 to 8 minutes" beats "streamline your code review."
+"Cut code-review time from 40 minutes to 8" beats "streamline your code review."

 4. Unlock — Marketing genre tic. *Replacement:* describe what becomes available.
-"Get access to 50 design templates" beats "unlock 50 design templates."
+"Get 50 design templates" beats "unlock 50 design templates."

 5. Empower — Corporate yoga. *Replacement:* state the capability.
-"Lets your team ship without a designer" beats "empowers your team to ship."
+"Ship a landing page without a designer" beats "empowers your team to ship."

-6. Transform — When the verb is a hedge for "we are not sure what this does." *Replacement:* state the before-and-after concretely.
-"Convert your 800-line homepage into 12 reusable sections" beats "transform your homepage."
+6. Transform — A hedge for "we are not sure what this does." *Replacement:* state the before-and-after.
+"Convert an 800-line homepage into 12 reusable sections" beats "transform your homepage."

 7. Revolutionize — Banned outright.
-Nothing on the modern web revolutionizes anything. *Replacement:* be specific about what you are improving.
-"10x faster than running pre-commit hooks manually."
+Nothing on the modern web revolutionizes anything. *Replacement:* be specific about the improvement.
+"Catches 23 patterns ESLint and Prettier miss."

-8. Supercharge — Buick-era marketing. *Replacement:* state the speed factor.
-"20x faster scanning than ESLint."
+8. Supercharge — Buick-era marketing. *Replacement:* state the factor.
+"20x faster scanning than running pre-commit hooks by hand."

 Adjectives that describe nothing

-9. Powerful — Modifier with no information content. *Replacement:* describe the specific capability.
+9. Powerful — Modifier with zero information content. *Replacement:* name the capability.
 "Catches 298 distinct AI fingerprints" beats "powerful AI detection."

 10. Robust — Always means "we can't be specific about what it does." *Replacement:* state the test conditions.
-"Tested on 30 production codebases ranging from 5K to 800K LOC."
+"Tested on 30 production codebases, 5K to 800K LOC."

 11. Cutting-edge — Banned.
-By the time you call your product cutting-edge, it is not. *Replacement:* state the actual difference.
-"Built on the 2026 MCP spec, works with every major AI agent."
+By the time you call it cutting-edge, it is not. *Replacement:* state the actual difference.
+"Built on the 2026 MCP spec; works with every major AI agent."

-12. Next-generation — Same problem as cutting-edge.
+12. Next-generation — Same disease as cutting-edge.
 Banned. *Replacement:* describe the generational difference.
-"First scanner built for 2026 AI agents instead of legacy linting."
+"First scanner built for AI agents, not legacy linting."

 13. Innovative — A claim, not a description.
 Tells the reader nothing. *Replacement:* say what you do differently.
-"Procedural design system generation — no other anti-slop tool ships this."
+"Generates procedural palettes — no other anti-slop tool ships this."

 14. Comprehensive — A defensive adjective.
 Means "we listed a lot of things." *Replacement:* count them.
-"Catches 298 patterns across 7 dimensions."
+"298 patterns across 7 dimensions."

 15. Game-changing — Banned.
 Sportswriter cliché. *Replacement:* state what changes.
-"Reduces slop scores by 50–60 points in a single transform pass."
+"Drops slop scores 50–60 points in one transform pass."

-16. World-class — Whose world? *Replacement:* describe the benchmark.
+16. World-class — Whose world? *Replacement:* name the benchmark.
 "Lower slop than Anthropic's official frontend skill on 8/10 test cases."

-17. State-of-the-art — Says nothing about the actual state of any art. *Replacement:* describe the benchmark or skip the modifier.
+17. State-of-the-art — Says nothing about the actual state of any art. *Replacement:* name the benchmark, or cut the modifier.

 Compound qualifiers

-19. AI-powered — Banned when your product is not actually about AI.
-Even when it is, "powered by" reads as filler. *Replacement:* describe the model or technique.
+19. AI-powered — Banned when your product isn't about AI.
+Even when it is, "powered by" reads as filler. *Replacement:* name the model or technique.
 "Uses Claude Opus 4.6 to generate alternative palettes."

 20. AI-native — Buzzword. *Replacement:* state the integration.
 "First-class MCP support for Claude Code, Cursor, Continue, Aider."

-21. Cloud-native — Genre tic. *Replacement:* describe the deployment story.
-"Deploy as a Vercel serverless function in two clicks."
+21. Cloud-native — Genre tic. *Replacement:* describe the deploy story.
+"Runs as a Vercel serverless function in two clicks."

-22. Enterprise-grade — Classist framing. *Replacement:* describe the actual capability.
+22. Enterprise-grade — Classist framing. *Replacement:* name the actual capability.
 "SOC 2 Type 2, single-tenant on request."

 23. Production-ready — Always a claim, never a guarantee. *Replacement:* show the production usage.
-"Used by 12 teams in production, including [Company X]."
+"Gates the design-system PR at 12 teams in production."

-24. Built for the modern web — Filler. *Replacement:* state which frameworks you support.
+24. Built for the modern web — Filler. *Replacement:* name the frameworks.
 "Works with Next.js 15+, Remix, Astro, SvelteKit."

-25. End-to-end — Implies completeness without describing it. *Replacement:* list the steps.
-"From scan → transform → CI gate → deploy."
+25. End-to-end — Implies completeness without describing it. *Replacement:* list the steps. "scan → transform → CI gate → deploy."

 Hero phrases

 26. Welcome to our platform — The AI-default hero h1.
-Banned. *Replacement:* state the verb the user is trying to do.
+Banned. *Replacement:* state the verb the user wants.
 "Stop shipping AI-generated slop."

 27. The future of [thing] — Genre cliché. *Replacement:* describe a present capability.
 "What every AI agent should generate but doesn't."

 28. Built for [vague audience] — "Built for developers."
 "Built for teams."
 Banned. *Replacement:* be specific.
-"Built for indie devs who use Cursor."
+"Built for indie devs on Cursor."
 "Built for SaaS teams of 5–50."

-29. The all-in-one [thing] — Empty completeness claim. *Replacement:* list the components.
-"CLI + MCP server + 50 templates + design system generator."
+29. The all-in-one [thing] — Empty completeness claim. *Replacement:* list the parts.
+"CLI + MCP server + 50 templates + palette generator."

-30. Take your [thing] to the next level — Banned. *Replacement:* describe the target level.
+30. Take your [thing] to the next level — Banned. *Replacement:* name the target level.
 "Drop your slop score from 80 to 20."

 Proof phrases

-31. Trusted by leading companies — Always followed by 5 grayscale logos. *Replacement:* name them, full color, with context.
-"Used at Stripe to gate the design system PR."
+31. Trusted by leading companies — Always followed by five grayscale logos. *Replacement:* name them, full color, with context.
+"Used at Stripe to gate the design-system PR."

 32. Used by thousands of developers — Vanity metric. *Replacement:* concrete number with date.
 "5,200 npm installs in the first 30 days."